Abstract

 Conclusion

 Human AM and infiltrating MDM both increase glycolysis and oxidative phosphorylation in response to IFN-γ, and stimulation results in a further increase in glycolysis.
-Our data supports the hypothesis that there may be distinct roles for AM and infiltrating MDM during infection since IFN-γ driven metabolic responses are mechanistically associated with different cellular functions.
+Cumulatively, the data presented herein suggests that the MDM maybe more phenotypically plastic than the AM, while the AM have enhanced functional plasticity in their ability to produce cytokine after exposure Th1 and Th2 cytokines.
+Our data supports the hypothesis that there may be distinct roles for AM and infiltrating MDM during infection since IFN-γ increased metabolic responses are mechanistically associated with different cellular functions.
 Our data demonstrates that cytokine production in human AM can be promoted by supporting cellular metabolism, thus providing evidence that human tissue resident AM are a tractable target for host-directed immuno-supportive adjunctive therapies.

 Acknowledgements

-We acknowledge the key contributions of The Irish Blood Transfusion Service, the Clinical Research Facility at St. James’s Hospital and the bronchoscopy suite, and the core facilities at the Trinity Translational Medicine Institute.
+We would like to acknowledge the Irish Blood Transfusion Service for supporting our research by approving us to use anonymised un-transfused blood components for our research.
+We gratefully acknowledge all people undergoing bronchoscopy at St. James’s Hospital Dublin who consented to take part in our research.
+We acknowledge the key contributions of the Clinical Research Facility at St. James’s Hospital and the bronchoscopy suite, and the core facilities at the Trinity Translational Medicine Institute.
 The following reagent was obtained through BEI Resources, NIAID, NIH: Mycobacterium tuberculosis, Strain H37Rv, Gamma-Irradiated Whole Cells, NR-49098.

 Author contributions